 New SNCnet Technology

 As External Linkannounced in November 2023, the regulatory agencies have undertaken an initiative to modernize the technology applications used to facilitate the SNC Program.
-The new technology, SNCnet, replaces eSNC for quarterly data submissions, starting with the September 30, 2024 data submission, and will be leveraged for SNC reporting and examinations, starting with the 2025 SNC exams.
+The new technology, SNCnet, replaced eSNC for quarterly data submissions, starting with the September 30, 2024 data submission, and will be leveraged for SNC reporting and examinations, starting with the 2025 SNC exams.

 SNCnet Onboarding and Training